8 Clichés About Intellectual Disability

 - There are no effective measures to increase accessibility for those living with intellectual disability

-There is poor awareness about intellectual disability (previously called mental retardation), even though it affects 1% of all children born.
+There is poor awareness about intellectual disability (previously called mental retardation), even though around 200 million people in the world have intellectual disabilities.
 Find out more about this disability, its causes, the daily life of those living with it and how accessibility can be improved.

 1. Intellectual disability and psychiatric disability are the same thing.